Daiveion/tracker-bot/README.md

-# Carbot - Discord Bot
+# Tracker Bot - Discord Bot

 ## 📌 About
 Carbot is a powerful and customizable Discord bot designed to streamline moderation, automate tasks, and enhance community engagement.
-Whether you're managing a small friend group or a large server, Carbot provides essential features with a user-friendly interface.
+Whether you're managing a small friend group or a large server, Tracker Bot provides essential features with a user-friendly interface.

 ## 🚀 Features
 - **Slash Commands**